DLR-SC/corpus-annotation-graph-builder/docs/source/reference/2_annotator.rst

 General annotator
 -----------------
-These annotators fit a more general class, where we only provide basic functionality, similar to the graph creator.
+These annotator fit a more general class, where we only provide basic functionality, similar to the graph creator.
 To ease the filtering based on the parameters, we provide a simple base class where the documents can be checked in and easily filtered:

 .. code-block:: python

-    from cag.graph_framework.components import GenericAnnotator
+    from cag.framework import GenericAnnotator
     class AnyAnnotator(GenericAnnotator):
         def __init__(self, conf: Config, params={'mode': 'run-1'}, filter_annotatable=True):
             super().__init__(query=f"""FOR dp IN {AnyGraphCreator._ANY_DATASET_NODE_NAME}